 Sadly, in 2016, Microsoft made the decision to sunset Xbox Fitness.
 Announcements were made and content sales for the product ended on June 27, 2016.
 Finally, on June 30, 2017, Xbox Fitness was officially retired from the Xbox Marketplace.

-After Zipper Interactive was closed down in 2012 by Sony Computer Entertainment, I joined forces with several of my Zipper peers to start nobodinos, llc™ with our first product being a free-to-play, Flash-based game on the Facebook platform.
+After Zipper Interactive was closed down in 2012 by Sony Computer Entertainment, I joined forces with several of my Zipper peers to start nobodinos, llc™ and make Bottom Feeders™; a free-to-play, Flash-based game, on the Facebook platform.

-As a completely Flash-based game, in addition to heading up the full Bottom Feeders™ UI and UX, I was also responsible for the game's lower level engine elements: gamestate machine, data management, sound and asset management, server integration, etc. I implemented all kinds of Facebook features from Facebook friend lookups to 'Facebook Credits' payment integration.
+With Flash being the primary game technology, in addition to heading up the full Bottom Feeders™ UI and UX, I was also responsible for the game's lower level engine elements: gamestate machine, data management, sound and asset management, server integration, etc. I implemented all kinds of Facebook features, from Facebook friend lookups to 'Facebook Credits' payment integration.

-Bottom Feeders™ is no longer playable on Facebook.
-However, you can click the thumbnail on the left to access a playable demo of the original game.
-Also, David Kern and Russ Phillips (my original partners on the game) have released an iOS remix, available on the Apple iTunes Store.
-Please note that I had no involvement in the production of this iOS version.
+With the Flash player end-of-life, Bottom Feeders™ is no longer playable on Facebook or directly in a browser.
+However, you can click the thumbnail to a see video and screenshots of the original game.
+Also, David Kern and Russ Phillips (my original partners on the game) have released an iOS remix, available on the Apple iTunes Store (pease note that I had no involvement in the production of the iOS version).

 Targeted from the beginning as a PlayStation®Vita 'launch-window' title, Unit 13™ was developed by Zipper Interactive and published worldwide in March 2012 by Sony Computer Entertainment, exclusively for the PlayStation®Vita handheld game console.
 Upon release, Unit 13™ quickly became the top selling downloadable title for the Vita.